-Belize’s warm, tropical weather is my rationale not to own a car in Belize, though, a decision I’ve never regretted.
-The regular exercise I get living in Corozal—combined with my diet of fresh, local foods and the oxygen-loaded breeze, have forged an improved, healthier me… I’m now in better shape than I was even in my younger years.
+Belize’s warm, tropical weather is my rationale for not owning a car—a decision I’ve never regretted.
+The regular exercise I get living in Corozal—combined with my diet of fresh, local foods and the oxygen-loaded breeze—has forged an improved, healthier me… I’m now in better shape than I was even in my younger years.

-With an annual mean temperature of 79°F and comforting sea breezes year-round, sunny Belize is earthly paradise, and countless expats like me call this lovely country our home.
+With an annual mean temperature of 79°F (26°C) and comforting sea breezes year-round, sunny Belize is earthly paradise, and countless expats like me call this lovely country our home.

 Sizable lots ready for construction can be found aplenty, running anywhere from US$25,000 to US$130,000.
 The hardest choice to make is whether to go right to the waterfront or stay a few blocks from the shore.
 The sea views and locale in general, which is also the site of the nation’s one-time first and only hotel, are some of the best in the country.

 A typical day for me might feature kayaking, fishing, swimming, reading, among other things… or perhaps just swinging in a hammock with a cold beer or a rum cocktail in hand.
 Come nighttime I meet with neighbors for dinner and drinks or a game of cards.
 If the water and all its diversions don’t keep you busy, our community center is open daily for numerous games and activities.
-The project and its nature-trails are a pleasure to walk or bike through.
+The project and its nature trails are a pleasure to walk or bike through.

 For shopping, I have the choice of either the adjacent Consejo Village, with its grocery store and restaurants, or, for weekly shopping, a bike ride to Corozal town.
 Radiating from its central square—the town’s business section—this simple burg has one significant artery: the Northern Highway.

-Diving and snorkeling here—as everywhere in the country’s coast—are some of the best in the world on account of the reef.
+Diving and snorkeling here—as everywhere in the country’s coast—are some of the best in the world thanks to the reef.
 Although I’m not a diver, I do snorkel at least once a week (including in “winter”) and have stumbled upon a few marine “relics.”
 For art or nature lovers, the underwater world here is a treasure trove.

 The weather is enough to entice most people to stay, its occasional outbursts of fury notwithstanding.
 I couldn’t be happier here in Corozal, even with the gusty wind.
-After all, occasional surprises complement the spice of life.
+After all, occasional surprises comprise the spice of life.
 In the words of Marcel Proust, “A change in the weather is sufficient to recreate the world and ourselves.”